shred/acme4j/src/site/markdown/ca/index.md

 _acme4j_ should support any CA providing an ACME server.

-It is always possible to connect to an ACME server by passing in the CA's resource directory URI:
+It is always possible to connect to an ACME server by passing in the CA's resource directory URL:

 ```java
 Session session =